Corvan/mailpit-api-client/docs/testing/unittest.rst

 -------------------------
 Assert messages are equal
 -------------------------
-In order to check, whether to E-Mail messages are equal you can use :py:meth:`~mailpit.testing.unittest.EmailTestCase.assertMessageEqual`
+In order to check, whether two E-Mail messages are equal you can use :py:meth:`~mailpit.testing.unittest.EmailTestCase.assertMessageEqual`

 .. code-block:: python